paulrobertlloyd/paulrobertlloyd-v3/source/_content/hire/index.markdown

 ## Contact
 {: .u-aside}

-If you want to work with me, or would like me to speak at your event, please contact me using the form below.
+If you want to work with me, or would like me to speak at your event, please get in touch using the form below.

 {% include form/contact.html note="Please provide as much detail as possible (budget, requirements, timelines) so I can respond to your enquiry more quickly." %}